-Climate Change is an clubdemadridundeniable reality affecting the planet and humankind.
+Climate Change is an undeniable reality affecting the planet and humankind.
 It is also an existential threat for future generations.
 For over a decade, the Club de Madrid and its more than 100 Members, all former Presidents and Prime Ministers from more than 65 countries, have been vigorously advocating for an ambitious, effective and fair global climate regime.
 President Trump’s decision to withdraw the U.S. from the landmark Paris Climate Agreement has left us and many around the world baffled and concerned, not only about the future of global climate and environmental policy, but also about the impact that this decision may have on international relations moving forward.

 The 2015 Paris Agreement was a historical, forward looking milestone, in process and responsibility.
 Intense negotiations brought 195 nations to agree to voluntarily tackle climate change.
 Relinquishing the U.S. responsibility and role in the new, global climate regime, as well as in the revolutionary clean energy transition resulting from it, is likely to affect other international negotiations.
 It will also open up a geopolitical vacuum which other leaders may assert themselves to fill.